The Top 11 Frugal Living Tips to Keep You Out Of Debt

 You should make sure that your freezer and refrigerator are full at all times to ensure they are running optimally.
 You should decrease your thermostat by 2 or 3 degrees in the winter and increase it by 2 or 3 degrees in the summer.
 Just this small adjustment can save you hundreds of dollars per year.
 The adjustment is so minor, you may not even notice the difference.
 Do not be so quick to throw something away.
 See if you can fix it before you buy a new item to replace it.
 You can change all of your lightbulbs to energy saving lightbulbs.

 When you are not using an item, make sure you unplug it.
 Even if the item is not running, it is still drawing some amount of electricity.
 These are just a handful of simple ways you can save money around the house.
 There are so many more ways you can save money.
 Like opening a saving account for instance!
-To help you with that one specific point, we developed this widget with Fiona:
+Start by having a look at this widget:

 Frugal Tip #11 – Free Entertainment

 Here are some more frugal living tips that may surprise you.
 You probably think that if you are saving money, then you cannot go out and have fun.
 That is not the case.
 You may not be able to go out and drop hundreds of dollars a night, but you can still go out.
 There are many ways for you to have a good time at little to no cost.
 There are many free concerts available during the warmer months.
 Google them to find out where they are in your area.

 You can go to high school sporting events.
 Most of the time these are free or if they are special games, they are low cost.
 You can get your books from the library instead of the book store.
 Many museums are free, you just have to look for them.
 You can go on hikes or bike rides on walking trails.